zhong-j-yu/rekex/doc/AnnoMacro.md

 but it's a pain to properly implement `hasCode, equals, toString` methods as specified by `Annotation`.

-`AnnoBuilder` can convert an object `a1` that nominally implements an annotation interface to an object `a2` that faithfully implements the annotation interface, with correct support for `hasCode, equals, toString` methods.
+`AnnoBuilder` can convert an object `a1`, which nominally implements an annotation interface, to an object `a2`, which faithfully implements the annotation interface with correct `hasCode, equals, toString` implementations.

     record GrayImpl(double value) implements Gray
     {